jcbolo72012/CS411-SWE-Project/Assignments Blanks/User_Stories_Ideation.md

-#CS 411 User Stories Ideation
+##CS 411 User Stories Ideation

-User Stories for
-Login/Logout for personalized account synced with instacart
+#User Story 1: Login/Logout for personalized account synced with instacart

 Summary: The user must log in through an Instacart account.
 The home page will be the login page, which will let users be able to enter their information using their Instacart account.

 Happy Path:
 Login: On the login page, there will be two boxes for their Instacart username and password, which the user can enter.
 Once the button to login is pressed and if the account authenticates correctly, then the user’s view will be sent to the login screen, and onto (some page).

 Logout: On the top of every page, there will be a “Logout” button, allowing the user to log out and return to the login page.

 Exceptions:
 If the user is not authenticated then the user will be returned to the login page with a message saying that their information was incorrect.
 The user will be able to enter their login details again.

-#Home Page with Search/Query for recipes
+#User Story 2: Home Page with Search/Query for recipes

 Summary:
 The user should be able to search for recipes based on a search query and preferences, in order for them to choose which recipe(s) they want to make.

 Happy path:
 The Home Page will greet the user by saying “Welcome -username-,” using their Instacart username.
 Also on the home page, below the greeting there will be a search bar for the user to search for recipe(s) and a submit button to submit the query request.
 It also will have an advanced search option that allows the user to search and filter recipes based on cuisines/location, type of dishes, vegetarian/vegan/pescatarian preferences, etc.
 After entering the search criteria and submitting, the user should see a new page with possible search results.
 After viewing possible search results, a user should be able to click on a recipe and view its ingredients, how to make it, etc. (see Story 3)

-Exceptions
+Exceptions:
 If the user submits a search/query request for a recipe that does not exist, we will show a message “0 Matching Results Found” and the option to research.

-#Select a recipe and modify recipe
+#User Story 3: Select a recipe and modify recipe

 Summary:  The user should be able to search and modify a recipe from spoonacular.
 Happy Path: